AI systems aligned to the Privacy Act 2020 before the Privacy Commissioner asks.

 Do we need a Privacy Impact Assessment for every AI system?

 Not necessarily.
-Privacy Impact Assessments are most critical when privacy risks are significant: automated decision-making, processing of sensitive information, large-scale data processing, or new technologies.
+PIAs are most critical when privacy risks are significant: automated decision-making, processing of sensitive information, large-scale data processing, or new technologies.
 We help you assess which AI systems need formal PIAs and which can be addressed through lighter-touch privacy reviews, consistent with New Zealand's principles-based regulatory approach.

 How does Privacy Act compliance relate to Māori data governance?

-Learn more →Ready to make your AI systems compliant with the Privacy Act 2020?
+Make your AI systems compliant with the Privacy Act 2020.

-Schedule a privacy compliance review with our team to understand where your AI systems are exposed and what procedures you need to implement to satisfy the Privacy Commissioner and protect your organisation.
+A privacy compliance review identifies where your AI systems are exposed against the 13 Information Privacy Principles and outlines the procedures you need to satisfy the Privacy Commissioner.